 The following items are needed when submitting a Disability Access Certificate application:

-1. Drawings including a site or layout plan, in duplicate, suitably marked, noted, highlighted (e.g. coloured, toned or other) and such other particulars e.g. a report as are necessary to:
+1. Drawings including a site or layout plan, in duplicate (for hardcopy applications), suitably marked, noted, highlighted (e.g. coloured, toned or other) and such other particulars e.g. a report as are necessary to:

 (a) Identify and describe the works or building to which the application relates.